rbisdorff/Digraph3/docSphinx/tutorial.rst

      dominant prekernels :  0
      absorbent prekernels:  0

-Humans are living in a physical world of apparent plain laterality, fully empowered in numerical modelling.
-In a linear order, for instance, the first, resp. worst ranked, single node gives the unique initial, resp. terminal, kernel.
-In a preorder, the first, resp. last, equivalence class gives the unique initial, resp. unique terminal, kernel.
+Humans are living in a physical world of apparent plain transitive laterality, fully empowered in numerical modelling.
+In linear orders, for instance, the first, resp. worst ranked, single node gives the unique initial, resp. terminal, kernel.
+Similarly, in a preorder, the first, resp. last, equivalence class gives the unique initial, resp. unique terminal, kernel.
 More generally, in a partial order, ie asymmetric and transitive digraph, a topological sort will easily reveal on the first, resp. last, level its unique initial, resp. terminal, kernel.

 In genuine random digraphs, however, we may need to check for each of its given MISs, whether one, both, or none of the lateralized external stability conditions may be satisfied.
 Consider, for instance, the following random digraph instance of order 7 and generated with an arc probability of 30%.

     >>> from randomDigraphs import RandomDigraph
     >>> rd = RandomDigraph(order=7,arcProbability=0.3,seed=5)
+    >>> rd.showComponents()
+    *--- Connected Components ---*
+    1: ['a1', 'a2', 'a3', 'a4', 'a5', 'a6', 'a7']
+    >>> rd.computeChordlessCircuits()
+    []                 # no chordless circuits detected
+    >>> rd.computeTransitivityDegree()
+    Decimal('0.4839')  # half of the required transitive arcs are missing
     >>> rd.exportGraphViz('randomLatrality')
     *---- exporting a dot file dor GraphViz tools ---------* Exporting to randomLaterality.dot